Hi, I’m Dennis, former callsign KF6UJS. I am a Senior Manager of Software Engineering by day, and a QSOer/tinkerer by night.

 With that, I took a training course with the Sacramento Metro Fire Community Emergency Response Team (CERT), and became a Level 2 member.
 I started looking at emergency response resources on the FEMA and Office of Emergency Services sites.
 I joined the ARRL, and became an ARES® applicant.

 I quickly found that communication is key to any response.

 My passion for ham radio was reignited by this emergency preparedness drive within me, and has since led to so many other amazing tangents.

-I’ve discovered things like digital HF modes, traditional DX’ing, D-Star (and its headache stepbrother DMR), mobile hotspots, antenna construction (dipoles, loops, and portable hamstick setups), and self-sufficient power operation.
+I’ve discovered things like digital HF modes, traditional DX’ing, D-Star (and its headache stepbrother DMR), mobile hotspots, digital voice reflectors, antenna construction (dipoles, loops, and portable hamstick setups), and self-sufficient power operation.
 I hope one day to understand and experiment with satellite and ATV as well.

 I’d also like to get good at CW (Morse code), contesting, and get into computing in the ham space with areas such as PSK, Olivia, Winlink, and mesh networking.
 Let’s see where this goes!

 Every time I get re-fascinated by the world of radio, I like to do a quick blurb about it here to share my thoughts and discoveries.
 Thanks for your visit!
 Please drop me a line at the contact links below.
 I’m pretty active on Twitter as @AD6DM.
 Also, I’m good on QRZ.

 Reference Info for AD6DM

 ITU Zone: 6

 If you find anything here or any of AD6DM’s help in the ham community useful, please consider donating toward his gear fund by dropping some money in the tip jar!